agudipaolo/paperbot/README.md

 Note that for unknown reasons, paperbot Salck App status might appear as 'offline' while being online and working correctly.

+A preview of the links posted by paperbot will appear by default on Slack.
+This feature can be [disabled individually](https://get.slack.help/hc/en-us/articles/204399343-Share-links-and-set-preview-preferences) by the workspace users, or [fully deactivated](https://get.slack.help/hc/en-us/articles/360001502048-Manage-link-previews-for-your-workspace) by the workspace administrator.

 Take a look at `config.py`, where you can set shortcut for prefered options, change the calls and set commands to be at set times.
 For more information, execute `@paperbot help` on Slack!

 by [TheSQuaD team](https://www.physique.usherbrooke.ca/blais/index.php?sec=accueil&lan=EN) (Theory of Superconducting Quantum Devices).